Sexual Fables

 Witches

-These paintings were done not long after the notorious anti-witch propaganda known as the Malleus Maleficarum ("Hammer of Witches") first appeared, in 1487, which would come into its own during the witch burnings of the mid-1500's.
-It was also right before Martin Luther's act of defiance in Wittenberg in 1517, launching the Protestant Reformation.
-Why Baldung was so interested in erotic witches never has been adequately dealt with by art historians, most of whom seem appalled at such frankness.
+These paintings and woodcuts were done not long after the notorious anti-witch propaganda known as the Malleus Maleficarum ("Hammer of Witches") first appeared, in 1487, which would come into its own during the witch burnings of the mid-1500's.
+It was also right before Martin Luther's act of defiance in Wittenberg in 1517.
+Why Baldung was so interested in erotic witches never has been dealt with adequately by art historians, many of whom seem appalled at such frankness.
+Yet he fits into the bizarre religious times he lived in, when charms and incantations could render a man impotent (the literature on the subject is extensive and fascinating).
+Catholic and Protestant churches fostered the notion that Satan was everywhere and erotic witches were his servants.
+Tens of thousands of them died.

 Hans-Baldung